 Symptoms and signs of a frozen shoulder include pain, stiffness, and loss of range of motion of the shoulder.
 The shoulder range of motion is limited when either the patient or an examiner attempts to move the joint.
 The shoulder can develop increased pain with use.
 These symptoms can make sleep very uncomfortable.

 Suggestions for treating frozen shoulder

 The treatment of a frozen shoulder usually requires an aggressive combination of anti-inflammatory medication, cortisone injection(s) into the shoulder, hydrodilatation and manual therapy such osteopathy and physiotherapy.

 Regular manual therapy is often essential for recovery and can include ultrasound, electric stimulation, range-of-motion exercises, stretching, ice packs, and eventually strengthening exercises.
 Manual therapy can take weeks to months for recovery, depending on the severity of the scarring of the tissues around the shoulder.

 It is very important for people with a frozen shoulder to avoid re-injuring the shoulder tissues during the rehabilitation period.
 These individuals should avoid sudden, jerking motions of or heavy lifting with the affected shoulder.

 Sometimes a frozen shoulder is resistant to treatment.
 Patients with resistant frozen shoulders can be considered for release of the scar tissue by arthroscopic surgery or manipulation of the scarred shoulder under anaesthetic.

-Your osteopath at Premier Health Partners is expertly trained to determine the most appropriate form of treatment that is tailored specifically for you.
+Your osteopath or physiotherapist at Premier Health Partners are trained to determine the most appropriate form of treatment that is tailored specifically for you.